ameykarmarkar02/templates/ProjectProposal.md

 |    |    |
 |    |    |

-## Teamwork Olanning and Anticipated Hurdles
+## Teamwork Planning and Anticipated Hurdles
 Based on the teamwork icebreaker survey, talk about the different types of work involved in a software development project.
 Start thinking about what you are good at as a way to get to know your teammates better.
 At the same time, know your limits so you can identify which areas you need to learn more about.
 These will be different for everyone.
 But in the end, you all have strengths and you all have areas where you can improve.
 Think about what those are, and think about how you can contribute to the team project.
 Nobody is expected to know everything, and you will be expected to learn (just some things, not everything).
 Use the table below to help line up everyone’s strengths and areas of improvement together.
 The table should give the reader some context and explanation about the values in your table.